What is emergency contraception?

 Do I need a pregnancy test?

-Taking EC does not reduce the risk of pregnancy if you have further unprotected sex, so it’s a good idea to consider ongoing contraception.
+Taking the ECP does not reduce the risk of pregnancy if you have further unprotected sex, so it’s a good idea to consider ongoing contraception.